 The great thing about the Learning Blog is that all the content is free.
-However, if your students are more advanced or you’re looking for more native-level content to use in your class, you may find it wise to invest in a New York Times subscription for full access to the site.
+However, if your students are looking for more native-level content to use in your class, you may find it wise to invest in a New York Times subscription for full access to the site.

 5. Entrepreneur Online Magazine

-The Entrepreneur Online Magazine is an excellent online news article resource for your intermediate, upper intermediate and advanced students.
-This is an especially handy resource if some of your students are business-oriented and have goals regarding business promotions or consulting, which is common these days.
+The Entrepreneur Online Magazine is an excellent online news article resource and especially handy if some of your students are business-oriented and have goals regarding business promotions or consulting, which is common these days.

 The Entrepreneur Online Magazine is full of excellent articles covering start-ups, technology, business leadership, psychology and philosophy.
 This online news resource will allow you to really engage your students in topics that provoke critical thinking.

-Your students can also build a vast vocabulary, business and academic, while utilizing this online news resource.
+Your students can also build vocabulary, business and academic, while utilizing this online news resource.